Coding Bliss is a monthly coding workshop for girls. The goal is to make coding fun and accessible to young women in the community.

 It’s so great to offer these types of opportunities to our students.
 Seeing the level of engagement and enthusiasm from the students is what makes our job so rewarding!
 Thank you to everyone involved in making this day a success!
 Click on the link below to watch a short iMovie trailer of the day.

 Nebraska SciFest is sponsoring a writing contest.
-Students in grades 4-12 can choose from the following writing prompts:
+Students in grades 4-12 can choose from a writing prompt an can enter a paper to be judged.

 Essays must be postmarked by March 1.
-For more details on the essay requirements, check out this link.
+For more details on the essay requirements, check out https://www.nescifest.com/participate/essay/ after the first of the year.

 Pictures taken from http://www.pdclipart.org